ggerganov/imtui/README.md

 ## Live demo in the browser

-Eventhough this library is supposed to be used in the terminal, for convenience here is an [Emscripten](https://emscripten.org) build to demonstrate what it would look like, by simulating a console in the browser:
+Eventhough this library is supposed to be used in the terminal, for convenience here is an [Emscripten](https://emscripten.org) build to demonstrate what it looks like, by simulating a console in the browser:

 - Demo 0: [imtui.ggerganov.com](https://imtui.ggerganov.com/)
 - Demo 1: [hnterm.ggerganov.com](https://hnterm.ggerganov.com/)